pseigo/mosey/README.md

 # Mosey

+An event aggregator written with the Phoenix framework.

 ## Development environment

-> For future reference, I used this article to set up the repo -- [Elixir Phoenix with Typescript and React – December 2019 Edition](https://dev.to/aisrael/elixir-phoenix-with-typescript-and-react-december-2019-edition-39l4)

 ### Dependencies